probprog/CSCS-summer-school-2017/README.md

 socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"
 ```

+You may need to [install socat](http://macappstore.org/socat/) if you can't run this command.

 In a different terminal, change into the folder and start an interactive Docker container by running: